nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :information_source: **Information**

-* Status available for setting are
+* Statuses available for setting are
   * `N` or `n` for `Not Delivered`
   * `I` or `i` for `In Progress`
   * `D` or `d` for `Delivered`